SanjidHossain/AI-schema-extractor/README.md

     ```
 2. Open the application in your web browser at `http://localhost:8501`.
 3. Enter the website URL and schemas you want to extract.
+4. Enter your ANTHROPIC_API_KEY(Claude AI) which you can get from [their website](https://www.anthropic.com/)
-4. Click the "Extract Data" button to extract the data.
+5. Click the "Extract Data" button to extract the data.

 ## Contributing